"Allyship & Advocacy: An Interprofessional Dialogue on Disability"

 Jocelyn Cohen earned her BA in Creative Writing/English from Emory University and her JD from The Ohio State University Moritz College of Law.
 She is a writer and conversationalist who serves as Vice President of Programs and Operations at Cerebral Palsy Alliance Research Foundation.
 Since 2018, she has presented lectures and hosted Q&A sessions with health professionals and physical therapy students about cerebral palsy to improve treatment and understanding of people with this diverse disability.

-Kaile Eison, DO, is an Assistant Professor in the Department of Rehabilitation and Regenerative Medicine, where she is the Director of HIV Rehabilitation and Global Health and Associate Medical Director of the CUIMC Inpatient Rehabilitation Unit.
+Kaile Eison, is an Assistant Professor in the Department of Rehabilitation and Regenerative Medicine, where she is the Director of HIV Rehabilitation and Global Health and Associate Medical Director of the CUIMC Inpatient Rehabilitation Unit.
+She created and directs the global health track in the NYP PM&R residency, a national rehab global health curriculum, and currently directs the new anti-ableism curriculum at Columbia's medical school.

 Samantha Sawade, PT, DPT is a Board Certified Pediatric Clinical Specialist and Assistant Professor of Rehabilitation and Regenerative Medicine (Physical Therapy) at CUIMC.

-As pediatric physical therapy clinician and teacher, she is committed to equity and justice for persons who experience disabilities, accessibility issues, and legal access to services for persons living with disabilities.
+As pediatric physical therapy clinician and teacher, Sam has developed a greater awareness of the barriers facing disabled people and the roles of clinicians to function as their allies.
+Her research focuses on barriers and facilitators for physical activity and healthcare access for people with disabilities.
 She works closely with the Office of Disability Services at Columbia to assure access to services for all students.

 Morning Workshop Sessions